Jambay Lhakhang Drup Festival – 10 Days

-In the morning visit visit Kurjey Lhakhang, one of the most sacred places in the kingdom where Bhutan’s patron saint Guru Rimpoche meditated.
-Afterwards drive to Punakha, stopping for lunch along the way.
+In the morning visit Kurjey Lhakhang, one of the most sacred places in the kingdom where Bhutan’s patron saint Guru Rimpoche meditated.
+Afterward drive to Punakha, stopping for lunch along the way.
 Overnight at your hotel in Punakha.

 DAY 08: PUNAKHA – PARO

 Drive back to Thimphu where you will enjoy lunch and have an opportunity to visit handicraft and souvenir stores.
-Afterwards proceed to Paro, visiting Semtokha Dzong en route.
-The Dzong, built in 1627, is the oldest in Bhutan.
+Afterward proceed to Paro, visiting Semtokha Dzong en route.
+The Dzong, built-in 1627, is the oldest in Bhutan.
 It now houses the Institute for Language and Culture studies.
 On arrival in Paro, check into the hotel.
 Afternoon at leisure.
 Overnight at your hotel in Paro.